gjcooper/VAULT/01_articles/holmes2016new.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Holmes, William R.; Trueblood, Jennifer S.; Heathcote, Andrew"
+author: Holmes, William R.; Trueblood, Jennifer S.; Heathcote, Andrew
 title: "A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model"
-publication: "Cognitive Psychology"
+publication: Cognitive Psychology
 date: 2016-01-01
 citekey: holmes2016new
 aliases:
   - "A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model"
 ---

 # A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model